Advanced MVP · Rust-native

 AI-native features ahead

-Not in the v0 release — the natural next direction once the core engine ships.
+Coming soon — the natural next direction once the core engine ships.

 Natural-language SQL